 Global Knives were introduced to the market by Komin Yamada, a legendary Japanese product designer.
 He was given a brief to create a range of knives that were truly innovative and different, using the best available manufacturing methods and machinery with the latest stainless steel materials.
-He created a series of kitchen knives which brought the art of Japanese knife making to the Western consumers and chefs.
-Despite now being over 30 years old, Global knives remain extremely sought after and fashionable.
-Global knives combine excellent design with very high standards of quality.
+He created a series of kitchen knives which brought the art of Japanese knife making to Western consumers and chefs.
+Global Knives use their proprietary steel, Chromova18 in all their knives, a high carbon steel with molybdenum and vanadium mix achieving a hardness rating of 56-58 HRC.
+This offers knives that are

 Global knives developed from the art of Japanese sword making.
 European swords traditionally made for stabbing through armor were made to be thicker and stronger so that they could withstand heavy force.
 The sword of the Samurai was made for slashing and needed to be razor sharp.
 Hence while European knives developed from European sword making, Japanese knives developed from Japanese sword making.
 European cooking which emphasises heavy chopping and cutting are thicker, stronger and made from softer German steel, but ultimately not as sharp or able to retain a sharp edge.
 The emphasis on Japanese knives is always with the cutting edge.
 Japanese steel which is much harder than European steel can be made thinner and holds a more acute edge.
 Japanese cuisine which emphasises slicing and precision lends itself to the knives that are sharper and harder.
 Global knives were some of the first Japanese knives onto the UK market.